4 Microscale: the contractile unit

 4.3.6 Effective dynamical model of a contractile unit

 A preliminary attempt was made in (Caruel 2011, chap.
-6) to derive an effective model of a contractile unit, the goal being to project the high dimensional dynamics of the contractile unit on a low dimension manifold.
-So far only the fast transition behavior at constant \(N\) was considered.
+6) by trying to project the high dimensional dynamics of the contractile unit model introduced in Section 4.3.2 on a low dimension manifold.

 For the classical spin model a natural collective variable could be the fraction \(p\) of cross-bridges in the post-power-stroke conformation.
 An effective one-dimensional energy landscape was derived in Caruel, Allain, and Truskinovsky (2015) for the soft device (imposed load) case, and a “coarse grained” dynamical model was proposed and validated numerically in pre- and post-bifurcation regimes in Caruel and Truskinovsky (2017).